Bee hotel: Construction and care

 A very safe material is unglazed clay, which has ideally been fired in such a way that it still has open pores, allowing air to circulate.
 This allows the growing bee larvae to breathe and at the same time prevents mold growth.
 In addition, birds have no chance of accessing the brood tunnels or pulling out stalks.
 Parasites are also unable to burrow into the tunnels from the side.
-The hole sizes range from 3mm to 8mm and focus on the small holes, thereby promoting particularly smaller bee species, like masked bees, Heriades, Chelostoma and blue mason bee.
+The hole sizes range from 3 mm to 8 mm and focus on the small holes, thereby promoting particularly smaller bee species, like masked bees, Heriades, Chelostoma and blue mason bee.